What the law requires

-The Central Credit Register (“CCR”) is being setup by the Central Bank on a phased basis but is due to be fully up and running in March 2019.
+The Central Credit Register (“CCR”) is operated by the Central Bank under the Credit Reporting Act 2013.
 Membership is not voluntary.
 The law requires that from 30th September 2018 all lenders MUST conduct credit checks before approving any loans of €2,500 or more.

 As stated at the outset, the purpose of this notice is to inform you of various matters relating to the GDPR.
 It also requires that the legal justification is disclosed to the persons in question.

 Therefore, the disclosures we wish to make are as follows:

 - It is a condition of applying for a loan that we shall be both conducting a CCR credit check and passing details of your repayment history to the CCR.
 A legal justification permissible under GDPR is where the task at hand is required for compliance with a Legal Obligation.
 This is the legal justification we are using for

 - conducting CCR credit checks on loan applications of more than €2,000

 - passing all credit status and histories for loans above €500 to the CCR

 - However, even though the law does not oblige us to conduct CCR checks on loan applications below €2,000, we still plan to do so, as a matter of policy.
 The legal justification for so doing under GDPR is that it is in the credit union’s Legitimate Interests to do so (i.e. to facilitate a full and accurate assessment of loan applications and avoid over-indebtedness) and it does not infringe your fundamental rights to privacy.